 Button Up Your House For Fall

-Prepare your house now, before winter comes knocking
+Now's the time to prep your home, before winter comes knocking

 We all know the drill: You wake up on a Saturday with every intention of doing some pre-winter maintenance but ditch your best-laid plans as soon as you feel the late-summer sun on your shoulders.
 Take a tip from the experts and avoid putting off till next Saturday (or next year) what you can do in a snap today—whether it's replacing old weather-stripping or adjusting the pitch of the gutters.
 You can always put your feet up late, when it's time to rake the leaves.